maildev/maildev/README.md

-      -s, --smtp <port>               SMTP port to catch emails [1025] -w, --web <port>                Port to run the Web GUI [1080] --ip <ip address>               IP Address to bind SMTP service to --https                         Switch from http to https protocol --https-key <file>              The file path to the ssl private key --https-cert <file>             The file path to the ssl cert file --outgoing-host <host>          SMTP host for outgoing emails --outgoing-port <port>          SMTP port for outgoing emails --outgoing-user <user>          SMTP user for outgoing emails
+      -s, --smtp <port>               SMTP port to catch emails [1025] -w, --web <port>                Port to run the Web GUI [1080] --ip <ip address>               IP Address to bind SMTP service to --outgoing-host <host>          SMTP host for outgoing emails --outgoing-port <port>          SMTP port for outgoing emails --outgoing-user <user>          SMTP user for outgoing emails